askfrsltn/ms1_ask_solutions_srls/README.md

 * All content was written by the developer.

 ### **10. Media**
-* All Images were created by the developer.
+* Images provided by web-page author

 ### **11. Acknowledgements**
 * text